Stanford-NavLab/gnss_lib_py/docs/source/contributing/development.rst

    See the :ref:`Coverage Report<coverage>` section for more details.

-8. Ensure that system and IDE dependent files, like those in :code:`.idea` folders for PyCharm and :code:`.vscode` folders for VS Code are not committed by updating the :code:`.gitignore` file.

-9. Improve code readability by linting it.
+8. Improve code readability by linting it.
 Run :code:`pylint` to preview issues with the code:

    .. code-block:: bash